 At Desert Smiles Cosmetic & Restorative Dentistry, we value our patients as members of our collective family.
 That’s why we offer a multitude of services beyond cosmetic dentistry, such as preventative and general dentistry procedures, to help ensure the long-lasting oral health of all who visit our office.

-Dr. Wilcox and his staff are highly-trained, passionate about dentistry, and work with you each step of the way to achieve you goals.
+Dr. Wilcox, Dr. Tenney and their staff are highly-trained, passionate about dentistry, and work with you each step of the way to achieve you goals.
 With state-of-the-art equipment and the latest advanced technologies and techniques, you can be sure that you’re receiving the best care for your dental health.

 If you’re interested in learning more about any of our general or preventative dentistry services, contact us today at 602-978-1790 to schedule an appointment.
 We proudly serve the areas of Glendale, Phoenix, Scottsdale, and Peoria, Arizona.